Pranav-Karthik-ux/Variational-Principle/README.md

 The script:

 1. Defines the Gaussian trial wavefunction
-2. Symbolically calculates:
-   - The second derivative
-   - Kinetic and potential energy integrals
-   - Normalization integral
-   - Total energy expression
+2. Computes the kinetic energy, potential energy, and normalization integrals symbolically
+3. Simplifies the full expression for the expectation value $E(a)$
-3. Evaluates the energy numerically for a range of values of the parameter $a$
+4. Evaluates $E(a)$ numerically over a range of values of $a$
-4. Produces a plot of the variational energy as a function of $a$
+5. Produces a plot of $E(a)$ vs. $a$
-5. Shows that the energy reaches a minimum at
+6. Shows that the minimum occurs at
    $$
    E_{\text{min}} = \frac12
    $$